apache/druid/docs/catalog/api.md

 Use `overwrite=true` when some other system is the source of truth: you want to force the table metadata to match.
 Otherwise, first read the existing metadata, which provides the data version.
 Apply changes and set `version={n}` to the version retrieved.
-Druid will reject the chagne it other changes have occured since the data was read.
-The client should read the new version, reapply the changes,and submit the change again.
+Druid will reject the change it other changes have occurred since the data was read.
+The client should read the new version, reapply the changes, and submit the change again.

 ### `DELETE {prefix}/schemas/{schema}/tables/{table}`